1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/bitcoin-offline-signing/USAGE.md

     BTC Address: ---------------------------------------
     1DESJbwXNkqbFWuTnygNnGWtzz85KNSfKm

-Note: It is crucial to to store the private keys on the offline computer (or to write them to a paper wallet), because you will need them in the future when you want to redeem unspent bitcoins from the associated addresses.<br/>
+Note: It is crucial to to store the private keys on the offline computer (and/or to write them down on a paper wallet), because you will need them in the future when you want to redeem unspent bitcoins from the associated addresses.<br/>
 __*It is your responsibility to keep the private keys safe, your assets will be lost in case of key loss or leak*__<br/>

 ## ONLINE: Preparing the transaction

-On the __*online*__ computer, we decided to spend the output associated with address _1223jiRFLt4yefzPVit5MzvoBtacGwLjVy_  in a _new_ transaction, so we opened TOR browser to display the details:<br/>
+On the __*online*__ computer, we decided to spend the output associated with address _1223jiRFLt4yefzPVit5MzvoBtacGwLjVy_  in a _new_ transaction, so we opened TOR browser to display the details of the previous transaction:<br/>
 <br/>
 ![previous transaction](images/blockchain.com-tx-127...png)
 <br/>